-Treatment should lower your viral load so that it's undetectable in the blood.
+Treatment should lower your viral load so that can't be found in the blood.
 That doesn't mean your HIV is gone.
-Even if it can't be found in the blood, HIV is still present in other places in your body, such as in lymph nodes and internal organs.
+Even if it can't be found in the blood, HIV is still in your body.

-Along with receiving medical treatment, it's essential to take an active role in your own care.
-The following suggestions may help you stay healthy longer:
+Besides getting medical treatment, you need to take an active role in your own care.
+The following may help you stay healthy longer:

-Receiving a diagnosis of any life-threatening illness is devastating.
-The emotional, social and financial consequences of HIV/AIDS can make coping with this illness especially difficult — not only for you but also for those closest to you.
+Getting a diagnosis of any life-threatening illness can cause distress.
+The emotional, social and financial effects of HIV/AIDS can make coping with this illness very hard for you and for those close to you.

-But today, there are many services and resources available to people with HIV.
-Most HIV/AIDS clinics have social workers, counselors or nurses who can help you directly or put you in touch with people who can.
+But there are many services and resources for people with HIV.
+Most HIV/AIDS clinics have social workers, counselors or nurses who can help you or put you in touch with people who can help you.

 It's important to have a support system.
-Many people with HIV/AIDS find that talking to someone who understands their disease provides comfort.
+Many people with HIV/AIDS find that talking with someone who knows about their disease gives them comfort.

 If you think you might have an HIV infection, you're likely to start by seeing your family healthcare professional.
 You may be sent to an infectious disease specialist who focuses on treating HIV/AIDS.